On the label of most men’s suits, you can usually find a number and a descriptive letter indicating the jacket size.

 After that, measure your height in feet and inches.
 It will determine whether you go for a jacket that’s “short,” “regular,” or “long.”

-Choosing which is right for you significantly depends on your height:
+Again, choosing which is right for you significantly depends on your height:

-If you are 5’8″ or shorter, pick a jacket that says “short.”
-If your height is between 5’8″ and 6’2″, select “regular,” and if you’re 6’2″ or more, then choose “long.”
+If you are 5’8″ or shorter, pick a jacket labeled “short.”
+If your height is between 5’8″ and 6’2″, select “regular,” and if you’re 6’2″ or more, choose “long.”

-The sleeve length is right if between a quarter and a half-inch shirt sleeve is showing under the jacket.
+The sleeve length is right if between a quarter and a half-inch of shirt sleeve is showing under the jacket.

 The overall jacket length should cover your entire butt.